 Most biographies finish with a list of academic letters and acronyms.
 Mine does as well, but to jump straight there would be to miss much of what made me who I am today.
 I dropped out of high school with a grade 8 education and took a circuitous route through several short albeit successful careers as a sous-chef, a gold prospector and finally an emergency medical technician working as a medic in the ambulance service.
 I was then able to challenge the high school exams, and receive an equivalency diploma (GED).
 Rather than go straight to college, however, I slung a backpack over my shoulders and set off to explore the world.
 Heading east until I ended up back in the west five years later, I was able to explore 50 countries on a shoestring budget of less than $100 dollars a month.
 That experience provided the fodder for the first edition of The Intrepid Traveler.

-Now to the requisite list of letters and acronyms: I received my BA in International Affairs from Northern Arizona University, my MA in Communication and Technology from the University of Alberta, and my MBA from the TRIUM program at New York University, the London School of Economics and the HEC Paris School of Management.
+Now to the requisite list of letters and acronyms.
+After proving to myself the world is indeed round I pursued a number of degrees interwoven on a journey through a few more careers: I received a BA in International Affairs from Northern Arizona University in 1989, an MA in Communication and Technology from the University of Alberta in 2005, and an MBA from the TRIUM program at New York University, the London School of Economics and the HEC Paris School of Management in 2008.